pbaker2018/ChitterOnRAILS/README.md

 The task is to complete a very basic clone of Twitter, called 'Chitter' where users can post messages 'peeps.'

 This is to be built using Ruby, Rails and the ActiveRecord ORM.
+The 'Devise' gem is used for User Authentication.

-It is my first time using Rails.
+It is my first time using both Rails and Devise.

 ## What does it do:

 A user should be able to go to the homepage, where they will be able to view a preview of all previously submitted 'peeps' and then post a new 'peep'.

 If they click on a previously submitted 'peep' they will be able to view the whole 'peep' and will have the option of editing it, or deleting it.
+However, they can only edit or delete their own peeps.

 There will also be 'sign-up', 'sign-in' and 'log-out' functionality, so that only the logged-in user can post messages as themselves.